ZiyandaPetela/DATA-ANALYTICS/README.md

 *  Ad hoc reports, or one-time reports, use existing data to meet a unique need at a specific point in time

 *  Self-Service (On-Demand)
+*  Self-service reports, or on-demand reports, allow individuals to answer questions that are unique to them at a time of their choosing.
+*  Instead of having data pushed to them, an attribute of self-service reporting is that individuals can pull a report at the time of their choosing.

+*  Recurring Reports
+*  recurring reports provide summary information on a regularly scheduled basis.
+*   Typically, recurring reports get delivered to their audience immediately after creation.
+*    For example, a company's sales leader will want monthly, quarterly, and annual sales numbers available regularly.
+* Operational reports typically show the KPIs for an organization.

+*  Tactical and Research
+*    It is vital to identify whether the report you create is for tactical or strategic purposes.
+*  Tactical reports provide information to inform an organization's short-term decisions.
+*  Tactical information helps organizations accomplish initiatives like constructing a building, opening a manufacturing plant, or shipping products from one location to another.
+*  Data for tactical reports come from various sources, including operational and analytical systems, and enable operational decisions.
+*  A research report helps an organization make strategic decisions.
+*  To achieve strategic objectives, an organization executes multiple tactical initiatives.
+*   Where a tactical report informs a decision with a finite scope and duration, research reports inform the development of an overarching strategy.
+*    The implications of strategic decisions are broad, including whether to acquire a competitor, how many component suppliers an organization needs, and whether to diversify and enter an entirely new market.
+*    Since the decision implications are broad, strategic reports take more time to create than tactical reports.
+*  Strategic reports often combine internal data about an organization's operational performance and risks with data about external forces.